 Chromatin’s stained glass

-Reini Luco and her research team are looking for novel mechanisms of alternative splicing regulation amongst chromatin and long non-coding RNAs.
-By using a well established and inducible human model system of cell reprogramming, they aim at understanding which is the dynamic interplay between chromatin, lncRNAs and alternative splicing regulation and to demonstrate for the first time the real physiological impact of chromatin on cell-specific splicing.
+Reini Luco and her research team are looking for novel mechanisms of alternative splicing regulation amongst chromatin regulators.
+By using a well established and inducible human model system of cell reprogramming, the epithelial-to-mesenchymal transition, they aim at understanding which is the dynamic interplay between histone modifications and alternative splicing to demonstrate for the first time the real physiological impact of chromatin on cell-specific splicing.

 Alternative splicing is one of the most general and important biological processes in the eukaryotic cell.
 It affects more than 90% of human genes, it is essential for protein diversity and any misregulation of the highly tissue-specific alternative splicing programs can lead to disease, such as cancer.
 However the mechanisms of cell-specific alternative splicing regulation are still largely unknown.
 Unexpectedly, in the past 15 years, chromatin and epigenetic modifications have been shown to play an important role in the regulation of alternative splicing.

-Our group aims at the better understanding of the role of epigenetics and long non-coding RNAs in the onset and maintenance of tissue-specific splicing programs, using as an inducible cell reprogramming model system the epithelial-to-mesenchymal transition (EMT).
-For that purpose we will use state-of-the-art genome-wide deep sequencing approaches, combined with classical molecular and cell biology tools, to depict the molecular mechanisms of regulation of tissue-specific alternative splicing in a cancer-relevant model system.
+Our group aims at the better understanding of the role of epigenetics in the onset and maintenance of tissue-specific splicing programs, using as an inducible cell reprogramming model system the epithelial-to-mesenchymal transition (EMT).
+For that purpose we are using genome-wide deep sequencing approaches (RNA-seq, ChIP-seq, CUT&Run, 4C-seq), that combined with state-of-the-art molecular and cell biology tools, such as CRISPRS-dCas9 tools, will help us better understand the impact of histone modifications and 3D chromatin organization in establishing a new splicing program necessary for the cell reprogramming during EMT.

 • 2013: Appointed Group Leader (CNRS-CR1, permanent position), IGH, Montpellier, France